 When to Invest Retirement Funds in Savings Accounts

 Investing some or all of your retirement account into a savings account or CD isn’t necessarily a bad idea some of the time.
 But it’s rarely a good idea to put all of your retirement savings into savings accounts all of the time, unless you are already retired or absolutely need to be on a fixed income and absolutely cannot afford any losses.

 For everyone else, keeping all of your investments in savings accounts is usually only best as a temporary solution during times of transition (moving money between accounts), or when you believe the markets are overvalued.
 Savings accounts are generally not much of a long-term investment for those who are trying to grow their portfolio enough to outpace inflation.
 This is why it’s often best to open an IRA with a company that offers a variety of investment options.

 How to Get Started in the Stock Market

 If you are intimidated by investing, are concerned you might make a mistake, or simply don’t know where to start, then consider starting your investment with a Target Date fund.
 These investments automatically allocate your money across several different asset classes (types of investments) and automatically balance your holdings as time goes on.
 This takes the guess-work out of investing and gives you the opportunity to match the stock markets (minus investing fees).
-These investments aren’t perfect, as some are designed differently or may come with fairly high fees.
+As I cover in my Trade King review for beginners, these investments aren’t perfect, as some are designed differently or may come with fairly high fees.
 But they are a great place to start.
 From there you can take your time learning more about the mechanics of investing and dip your toes into other forms of investing as your knowledge and comfort level grow.